pharo-project/pharo-changelogs/Pharo30ChangeLogs.md

 ##Removal of old tools

 Hierarchy Browser was not working and it has been removed as part of the complete rebuild of all the tools.
 In the future we expect to fully discard the old Browser.
-A new minimalist browser (emergency browser is under development).
+A new minimalist browser (emergency browser) is under development.